raspberrypilearning/astro-pi-mission-zero/en/step_9.md

-## Challenge: more Astro Pi projects
+## What next — more Astro Pi projects

 Now that you have completed your mission, why not try out some more projects using the other sensors on the Astro Pi?